Mathematical formalism of physics of systems with motivation: Systems with motivation

 \subsection{Bounded rationality and action points}

-As discussed previously, the time constraints together with the bounded capacity of human cognition endow the choice of heuristics and, thereby, the system dynamics with random properties.
+In this section we returns to the main subject and discuss the basic notions of the elementary dynamics that a necessary for describing systems with motivation.
+As noted previously, the time constraints together with the bounded capacity of human cognition endow the choice of heuristics and, thereby, the system dynamics with random properties.
 If two strategies of behavior are rather close to each other in value then it can be tough to order them by preference and to choose one in a rational way.
-We apply the notion of perception threshold $\Theta$ to tackle this problem.
+To tackle this problem we appeal to the notion of perception threshold $\Theta$.
 The perception threshold as well as the preference functional depends generally on the type of elements, which here is not labeled directly to simplify the notations.

-Let us make use of the preference functional~\eqref{4}.
-Two strategies of behavior $\{\eta_1[t'']\}^{t''>t}_\alpha$ and $\{\eta_2[t'']\}^{t''>t}_\alpha$ are considered to be equivalent, with the other environment conditions being the same, if the corresponding magnitudes of the preference functional meet the inequality $\left|\mathcal{U}_{1,\alpha}-\mathcal{U}_{2,\alpha}\right| \lesssim \Theta$.
+\emph{Bounded rationality:} Let us make use of the preference functional~\eqref{4}.
+Two strategies of behavior $\{\eta_1[t'']\}^{t''>t}_\alpha$ and $\{\eta_2[t'']\}^{t''>t}_\alpha$ are considered to be equivalent, if the corresponding magnitudes of the preference functional meet the inequality $\left|\mathcal{U}_{1,\alpha}-\mathcal{U}_{2,\alpha}\right| \lesssim \Theta$, provided the other environment conditions are the same.
 It is the point where the form of the preference functional~\eqref{4} becomes determined.
-The matter is that any increasing function applied to the preference functional gives rise to a new preference functional describing the same set of the optimal heuristics.
+The matter is that the action of any increasing function on the preference functional gives rise to a new preference functional describing the same set of the optimal heuristics.
 Introducing the perception threshold we actually fix its form.

 When a currently chosen strategy of behavior $\{\eta[t'']\}^{t''>t}_\alpha$ is close to the optimal one in the given sense, the element $\alpha$ has no motives to change it.
 Roughly speaking, if it is not clear what to do, to change nothing is quite adequate.
 If the difference in the magnitudes of the preference functional~\eqref{4} for the two strategies becomes remarkable in comparison with the perception threshold, the element $\alpha$ recognizes the necessity of correcting its current state.
 Exactly this choice of new more proper heuristics is the point where the random factors enter the system directly.
 Indeed, since all the strategies of behavior that are close to the optimal heuristics in terms of the perception threshold are regarded as equivalent then the choice of some of them is a random event.
 The time moment when this choice arises is also a random quantity.